Home Renovation Novels to Revamp Your Reading

 Book Summary

-Caroline and Jamie McAfee are not only a close mother-daughter duo, they are also business partners.
-Caroline is an experienced carpenter and Jamie is an architect.
+Caroline and Jamie McAfee are not only a close mother-daughter duo, but they are also business partners.
+Caroline is an experienced carpenter, and Jamie is an architect.
 Both women are part of a popular home makeover show called Gut It!, with Caroline as the host.
-When the network decides that they want a younger face to front the show, and asks Jamie to take over as host, it creates tension between the two.
+When the network decides that they want a younger face to front the show and asks Jamie to take over as host, it creates tension between the two.

 Amid all these major life changes, Caroline and Jamie will have to reconsider the blueprints they’ve built their lives around.